ShalomGoodman/aiPoll-client/README.md

 This project has been developed by the following contributors:

- 1ElijahW (Elijah)- Technical Lead / Front End Developer
+ 1ElijahW (Elijah)- Technical Lead / Front End Developer / UX-UI

 - Created the public frontend and backend repositories.
 - Deployed the frontend to Netlify and Heroku.